 Tuesday we headed out to the Myrtle Beach Speedway to participate in the NASCAR Racing Experience.
 We got to choose between driving a car (if you knew how to drive manual) or ride shotgun.
 I choose to ride upfront.
 Getting in a racecar is definitely something that everyone should have a chance to do.
 They are coming to Joliet, IL this Summer, I encourage you to check it out.

-The NASCAR Racing Experience was followed by lunch at Pine Lakes Country Club, a tour of the New South Brewery, a ride on the Sky wheel, and drinks at the Bowery.
+The NASCAR Racing Experience was followed by lunch at Pine Lakes Country Club, a tour of the New South Brewing, a ride on the Sky wheel, and drinks at the Bowery.

 The food at Pine Lakes Country Club was great.
 Lunch is not just hot dogs and chips at the turn.
 Chowder, Ahi Tuna salads, and great sandwiches are sure to satisfy after a long day in the sun swinging the sticks.
 Pine Lakes is also the birth place of Sports Illustrated and we had a chance to view Issue #1!

 New South Brewery really surprised me.
 Their beer was amazing and it started with their best seller White Ale.
 The White Ale really convinced me that there are better things than domestic.
 As we continued the tour the samples kept getting better and all the guys at the brewery were friendly and accommodating.
 Definitely a good stop if you are into microbreweries and have some down time during your stay.